 Van Andel serves, and has served, on the boards of numerous civic, cultural, and community organizations, including: Grand Action; The Right Place, Inc.; American Cancer Society Foundation of Michigan; The Economic Club of Grand Rapids; Translational Genomics Research Institute (TGen), Phoenix; and Hope College, Holland, Michigan.

-DeVos is involved in numerous international, national, and local business and civic organizations, including the World Federation Direct Selling Association, National Constitution Center, Business Leaders For Michigan, Economic Club of Grand Rapids, Gerald R. Ford Foundation, Early Childhood Commission, and Keystone Community Church.
-He previously led the Economic Club of Grand Rapids as chairperson.
-Currently, he is chair of The Right Place, a regional economic development organization in West Michigan.
+Currently, DeVos chairs the Executive Committee for the National Constitution Center in Philadelphia.
+He is also involved in numerous business and civic organizations, including the World Federation of Direct Selling Associations, Business Leaders for Michigan, West Michigan Policy Forum, Gerald R. Ford Foundation, Economic Club of Grand Rapids, Keystone Community Church and The Right Place, a regional economic development organization in West Michigan.

 Board of Directors